 Donated marketable securities and other noncash donations are recorded as contributions at their estimated fair market values at the date of donation.
-Such donations are reported as unrestricted support unless the donor has restricted the donated asset to a specific purpose.
-Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as restricted support.
+Such donations are reported as net assets without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
+Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as net assets with donor restrictions.
 Absent donor stipulations regarding how long those donated assets must be maintained, the Organization reports expirations of donor restrictions over the useful life of the donated asset.
-The Organization reclassifies temporarily restricted net assets to unrestricted net assets over such useful life.
+The Organization reclassifies net assets with donor restrictions to net assets without donor restrictions over such useful life.